Pediatric Septic Arthritis Workup

 Scintigraphy

-This has a limited role in most cases of SA, but scintigraphy may be helpful if multifocal disease is suspected in neonates.
+Scintigraphy has a limited role in most cases of SA, but it may be helpful if multifocal disease is suspected in neonates.
 It also assists with the detection of an associated osteomyelitis.